Skelmis/Template-Website/README.md

 If you encounter security issues when deploying in environments that meet the above expectations I'd love to hear about it!
 When doing so please follow the security policy located [here](https://data.skelmis.co.nz/.well-known/security.txt) or the more user-friendly version [here](https://data.skelmis.co.nz/disclosure-policy).

+### Feature Set Tuning

+_This project is catered to my tech stack.
+Here are some common gotchas you may encounter_

+#### I don't run Logoo / OpenObserve

+You'll have to download the template, run `uv remove logoo` and then rip all the logging out.

+#### I don't use Infisical

+Grep for `get_secret` and replace them all with your equivalent.

+Please don't hard code them.

 ### Development

 #### Local Dev Env